abelrg25/abelrg25.github.io/content/en/authors/admin/_index.md

 ---

 ## About Me
 Hello!
 My name is Abel and I am a Ph.
 D. in Astrophysics.
-My research interests include the study of evolved stars, also called AGB stars (AGB stands fo Asymptotic Giant Branc) through interferometric imaging.
-I also love programming, so, I love the Data Analysis and Data Science fields.
+Among my scientific interests is the study of evolved stars known as AGB stars (Asymptotic Giant Branch stars) using high-angular-resolution techniques and image reconstruction.
+I have a strong passion for programming and transforming data into valuable insights.
+With over four years of experience, I have been working on data extraction, cleaning, and analysis from both large and small datasets.